unclejed613/gnuradio-projects-rtlsdr/scrambler/readme.md

 broken.  it is, however an interesting piece of technology, and was used in the past for a reasonably secure method of scrambling audio (as long as it wasn't used over an SSB radio).  the advent of monolithic 4-quadrant multiplier ICs made decoding scrambled audio simple and easy, and this scrambler was rapidly made obsolete.

+when testing this flowgraph, remember to change to file paths to something sane (they are currently set to /home/user/) and substitute a wav file with speech in it for the original source audio (currently set to scramtest2b.wav, which is not included with the flowgraph and python script).  make sure to enable and disable the proper wav file sources and sinks when testing the flowgraph (hopefully the filenames are descriptive enough).